EricMTodd/project-4/README.md

 # project-4

+# Discord Server: The War Room: https://discord.gg/2dSnwCN
+The link above is set to never expire in case you are accidentally removed from the server.

 # GitHub workflow notes:
 1. ```git checkout -b <enter_subject_branch_name_here>``` This will create a new branch and switch to it, a production branch.
 2. Proceed with coding.